splunk/splunk-connect-for-snmp/docs/configuration/worker-configuration.md

   trap:
     # replicaCount: number of trap-worker pods which consumes trap tasks
     replicaCount: 2
+    # Use reverse dns lookup of trap ip address and send the hostname to splunk
+    resolveAddress:
+      enabled: false
+      cacheSize: 500 # maximum number of records in cache
+      cacheTTL: 1800 # time to live of the cached record in seconds
     #autoscaling: use it instead of replicaCount in order to make pods scalable by itself
     #autoscaling:
     #  enabled: true